Skip to main content

 Container image build configuration

-Scroll down to the Deployment configuration section and fill in the following details:
+In the Deployment configuration section and fill in the following details:

 • Deployment options: Select Generate application deployment files